Saudi’s Ministry of Hajj offers services to 7 mln Umrah visitors in 2022

 The ministry also noted that the Umrah visa had been extended from 30 to 90 days, allowing for travel throughout the Kingdom of Saudi Arabia's regions and cities in order to visit recently developed historical monuments and religious sites to enhance the experience of Umrah performers, in addition to the launch of the “Nusuk platform,” which includes 121 services to book and design the Umrah program and issue visas electronically to all countries of the world, including Tajikistan.

-It also launched a comprehensive insurance service for pilgrims and Umrah performers, which covers health emergencies, COVID-19 infections, accidents and deaths, and cancelling or delaying flights.
+It also launched a comprehensive insurance service for pilgrims and Umrah performers, which covers health emergencies, COVID-19 infections, accidents and deaths, and canceling or delaying flights.

 Read more: